Will I earn TCNJ credit for these courses?

 Who will be my professors in the TCNJ Heidelberg program?

-- Every fall semester TCNJ will send a full-time faculty member to Heidelberg to serve as the resident director of the program.
-That professor will teach several courses in her or his speciality.
-(The Fall 2014 director is Dr. Sunita Ahlawat, Professor and Chair, Department of Accounting and Information Systems.
-(We have exciting plans for Accounting majors on this program, and hopefully DR. Ahlawat’s participation will open up opportunities for students in the School of Business.)
-The faculty at our partner institution, SRH Heidelberg University, will teach a variety of courses in English on their campus as part of their new “international track” in their Business Administration program.
-Finally, the European Study Center (ESC) will staff a number of courses that may be used by TCNJ students to fulfill Liberal Learning requirements, begin or continue German language study, and make progress in the core, minor, and major programs in the TCNJ School of Business.
+- The faculty at our partner institution, SRH Heidelberg University, will teach a variety of courses in English on their campus as part of their new “international track” in their Business Administration program.
+We very much encourage students to take one course at the SRH to have an experience of learning alongside German students in a German setting.
+The European Study Center (ESC) will staff a number of courses that may be used by TCNJ students to fulfill Liberal Learning requirements, begin or continue German language study, make progress in the core, minor, and major programs in the TCNJ School of Business, or make progress toward majors in the TCNJ School of Humanities and Social Sciences.
 Instructors for these courses will be drawn from the teaching faculty of ESC partner institutions.
 (Please note: Student services for the program will be organized by the ESC staff, and they will be available to TCNJ students on a 24/7 basis.)

 Will classes in the TCNJ Heidelberg program be different from those taught on the TCNJ campus?